amagne/my-repository/001-roman-numerals-converter/README.md

 # Project-001 : Roman Numerals Converter Application (Python Flask) deployed on AWS EC2 with Cloudformation

 ## Description
 The Roman Numerals Converter Application aims to convert the given number to the Roman numerals.
-The application is to be coded in Python and deployed as a web application with Flask on AWS Elastic Compute Cloud (EC2) Instance using AWS Cloudformation Service.
+The application coded in Python and deployed as a web application with Flask on AWS Elastic Compute Cloud (EC2) Instance using AWS Cloudformation Service.

 ## Problem Statement

 ![Project_001](Project_001_.png)

-- Your company has recently started on a project that aims to be one of the most used unit converters and formulas website.
-Roman Numerals Converter is the part of the project.
-So you and your colleagues have started to work on the project.

-- As a first step of the project, you need to write program that converts the given number (between 1 and 3999) to the roman numerals.
+- As a first step of the project, a program that converts the given number (between 1 and 3999) to the roman numerals has to be written.
 The program should convert only from numbers to Roman numerals, not vice versa and during the conversion following notes should be taken into consideration.

 ```
 Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M.